KaimingLiu-favorite/KaimingLiu-favorite/README.md

 Welcome to my digital garden!
 This repository hosts the static personal website of **Kaiming Liu**, a pharmacy student passionate about both scientific exploration and living a fulfilling life.

 This website is designed to be a gentle and approachable reflection of my world.
 Here, you'll find a blend of my academic pursuits in pharmacy (research interests, learning reflections) and personal passions (fitness, reading, and life's simple pleasures).
-The design philosophy is inspired by **Apple, Notion, and modern minimalist UI trends**, aiming for a clean, elegant, and serene visual experience that prioritizes readability and ease of use.
 I strive to share my journey in an accessible way, avoiding overly technical jargon where possible, to foster connection and shared understanding.